nchah/youtube-comments/README.md

 A work in progress to programmatically obtain YouTube data (views, comments, etc.) for further computational text analysis and qualitative analysis.

+## Dependencies

+In addition to the standard Python libraries, this project also uses the following.

+- Requests

 ## Run

 ```